torvalds/linux/Documentation/doc-guide/kernel-doc.rst

 to be used by modules should also have kernel-doc comments.

-It is good practice to also provide kernel-doc formatted documentation for functions externally visible to other kernel files (not marked ``static``).
+It is good practice to also provide kernel-doc formatted documentation for functions externally visible to other kernel files (analt marked ``static``).
 We also recommend providing kernel-doc formatted documentation for private (file ``static``) routines, for consistency of kernel source code layout.
 This is lower priority and at the discretion